-3 Performance Metrics
+3. Performance Metrics

 Three major performance metrics used in our study are throughput, area, and throughput to area ratio.
-Throughput is understood as the throughput for long messages, or cumulative throughput for a large number of small messages (where processing and input/output functions overlap in time).
+Throughput is understood as the throughput for long messages, or cumulative throughput for multiple small messages (where processing and input/output functions overlap in time).
+Such defined throughput does not take into account the time taken for reading the very first block of the first message, message initialization, message finalization, and writing the last hash value to the output memory.

 The resource utilization in FPGAs is a vector, with coordinates specific to the given FPGA family, e.g.

+Resource

-$$Resource Utilization{Virtex\,5} = (\#CLB_slices, \#BRAMs, \#DSPs)$$ (1)
+$$Utilization{Virtex 5} = (\#CLB \ slices, \#BRAMs, \#DSPs)$$

+(1)

+Resource

-$$Resource Utilization{Stratix III} = (\#ALUTs, \#memory_bits, \#DSPs).$$ (2)
+$$Utilization{Stratix III} = (\#ALUTs, \#memory bits, \#DSPs).$$

+(2)

-In these formulas: $\#CLB_slices$ is the number of Configurable Logic Block slices, BRAM stands for Block RAM, DSP is a Digital Signal Processing unit, #ALUTs represents the number of Adaptive Look-Up Tables, and $\#memory_bits$ is the number of bits placed in dedicated Altera FPGA memories.
+In these formulas: #CLB\slices is the number of Configurable Logic Block slices, BRAM stands for Block RAM, DSP is a Digital Signal Processing unit, #ALUTs represents the number of Adaptive Look-Up Tables, and memory\bits is the number of bits placed in dedicated Altera FPGA memories.

 Taking into account that vectors cannot be easily compared to each other, we have decided to opt out of using any dedicated resources in the hash function implementations used for our comparison.
 Thus, all coordinates of our vectors, other than the first one have been forced (by choosing appropriate options of the synthesis and implementation tools) to be zero.
-This way, our resource utilization (further referred to as Area) is characterized using a single number, specific to the given family of FPGAs, namely $\#CLB_slices$ for Xilinx Virtex 5 and Virtex 6, and #ALUTs in Stratix III and Stratix IV.
+This way, our resource utilization (further referred to as Area) is characterized using a single number, specific to the given family of FPGAs, namely the number of CLB slices (#CLB\slices) for Xilinx Virtex 5 and Virtex 6, and the number of Adaptive Look-Up Tables (#ALUTs) in Stratix III and Stratix IV.

 We believe that the capability of using embedded resources should be treated as a measure of the algorithm flexibility, and should be investigated independently from this study.

-4 Investigated Hardware Architectures
+4. Investigated Hardware Architectures

 A starting point for our exploration of various architectures of hash functions is the basic iterative architecture, shown in Fig. 1a.
 The characteristic features of this architecture are as follows: a) datapath width = state size (denoted by s), b) one round is performed in a single clock cycle, c) only one message is processed at a time.
-The minimum block processing time is typically given by (3), where r is the number of rounds, f is the number of clock cycles required to finalize computations for a block (typically 0 or 1), and T is the minimum clock period.
-The corresponding throughput is given by (4), where b is the size of a message block in bits.
+The minimum block processing time is typically given by where r is the number of rounds, f is the number of clock cycles required to finalize computations for a block (typically 0 or 1), and T is the minimum clock period.
+The corresponding throughput is given by where b is the size of a message block in bits.
 We denote the area of this architecture by Area.
-The basic iterative architecture is typically an architecture of choice for high-speed hardware implementations of SHA-1, SHA-2, and SHA-3 candidates.